 Construction kicked off at Quicken Loans Arena, which is receiving upgrades and sprucing up for a more modern and spacious gathering place of Cavs fans and concertgoers.

 Cleveland's brewery boom shows no signs of abating.
-This year saw the opening of Collision Bend Brewing Co. in the riverfront space once occupied by the Watermark; Saucy Brew Works in Hingetown; Downtown’s Masthead Brewing Co. and Noble Beast Brewing Co.; Terrestrial Brewing Co. in Battery Park; Cleveland Heights-based Boss Dog Brewing Co.; and Cincinnati-based Bad Tom Smith Brewing in Ohio City.
+This year saw the opening of Collision Bend Brewing Co. in the riverfront space once occupied by the Watermark; Saucy Brew Works in Hingetown; Downtown's Masthead Brewing Co. and Noble Beast Brewing Co.; Terrestrial Brewing Co. in Battery Park; and Cleveland Heights-based Boss Dog Brewing Co.
+Before the end of the year, Cincinnati-based Bad Tom Smith Brewing is slated to open a Cleveland tap room in Ohio City.

 The region's existing breweries are also benefiting from this boom.
 Westlake-based Sibling Revelry plans to add 10,000 square feet to its existing space and double in size, while Fat Head's Brewery is opening new brewpubs in Canton and Middleburgh Heights.
 Platform Beer Co., meanwhile, recently announced plans to start distributing its tasty brews in New York, New Jersey and Connecticut.